SAP/code-pal-for-abap/docs/checks/comment-type.md

 ## Comment Type

-### What is the Intent of the Check?
+### What is the intent of the check?

-This check searches for comments in the code marked up with `"` instead of with `*`.
-Comments marked up with an asterisk tend to be indented to weird/uncontrolled places.
+This check searches for comments starting with an asterisk `*`.
+These tend to not align well with the rest of the code, especially when the surrounding code changes indentation level, and should be replaced by comments starting with a quotation mark `"`.

 ### How to solve the issue?

-You should replace the comment sign from `*` to `"`.
+You should replace the `*` by `"`.

 ### What to do in case of exception?
-There is no exception for this check since it works as an indicator only.
-Thus, it is also not possible to suppress its findings.
+There are no pseudo comments for this check since you cannot put pseudo comments on the same line as an actual comment.

 ### Example